Som-Energia/openerp-somrepresenta/docs/design.md

 2.b.1.
 Wizard shows a warning explaining the case and aborts

 1.a.
-Wizard detects that the user is already relatated to an address 1.a.1.
+Wizard detects that the user is already relatated to an address 1.a.0.
+Wizard detects that the partner has not have the category 1.a.1.
 Wizard detects that the related vat matches 1.a.2.
 Wizard detects that the related address is 0 for the partner 1.a.3.
 Wizard chooses the first address
 1.a.4.
 Wizard detects that the related email matches 1.a.5.
 Go to step 5

+1.a.0.a.
+Wizard detects that the partner has the category 1.a.0.a.1.
+Shows messages and abort

 1.a.1.a.
 Wizard detects that the related vat missmatches 1.a.1.a.1.
 Shows messages and abort